globalforge/infix/README.md

 Preamble
 --------
 InFIX is a Java 11 application that is known to build on Windows, Linux and OS X but it should be buildable on any UNIX platform.
+Java 11 is used because antlr 4.10.1 was compiled with Class File Version 55.0 (Java 11).

+Java 11 works with Gradle 5.6.2 but Java 17 requires more recent versions of Gradle which are not compatible with the current build.gradle file.

+Porting build.gradle to the latest version of gradle is due for an upgrade.

 The engine behind InFIX is ANTLR4 (http://antlr.org).
 With a little work, InFIX can be ported to C#, Python (2 and 3) and at some point in the future C++.
 The language limitations are due to currently supported code generation targets by Antlr4.

 Set up the Build Environment
 ----------------------------
 The Infix build will quietly use Gradle 5.6.2 from https://gradle.org.
 There is no need to download Gradle before building.

+Make sure JAVA_HOME points to Java 11

+##### JAVA_HOME=C:\Program Files\Java\jdk-11

 Build the App
 -------------